MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 computer from the local session.

-Also, starting in Windows PowerShell 3.0, you can use `Get-Module` and `Import-Module` to get and import Common Information Model (CIM) modules, in which the cmdlets are defined in Cmdlet Definition XML (CDXML) files.
+Also, starting in Windows PowerShell 3.0, you can use `Get-Module` and `Import-Module` to get and import Common Information Model (CIM) modules.
+CIM modules define cmdlets in Cmdlet Definition XML (CDXML) files.
 This feature lets you use cmdlets that are implemented in non-managed code assemblies, such as those written in C++.

-With these new features, the `Get-Module` and `Import-Module` cmdlets become primary tools for managing heterogeneous enterprises that include computers that run the Windows operating system and computers that run other operating systems.
+Implicit remoting can be used to manage remote computers that have PowerShell remoting enabled.

-To manage remote computers that run the Windows operating system that have PowerShell and PowerShell remoting enabled, create a **PSSession** on the remote computer and then use the **PSSession** parameter of `Get-Module` to get the PowerShell modules in the **PSSession**.
-When you import the modules, and then use the imported commands in the current session, the commands run implicitly in the **PSSession** on the remote computer.
-You can use this strategy to manage the remote computer.
+Create a **PSSession** on the remote computer and then use the **PSSession** parameter of `Get-Module` to get the PowerShell modules in the remote session.
+When you import a module from the remote session the imported commands run in the session on the remote computer.

 You can use a similar strategy to manage computers that do not have PowerShell remoting enabled.
 These include computers that are not running the Windows operating system, and computers that have